TimonDessauQwQ/FireTide/README.en.md

 ### Introduction

-# 2 years, Fire Tide has risen from the ashes of Antide!Let FireTide be a web page
+# 2 years, Fire Tide has risen from the ashes of Antide!
-let it have more features,Let us persevere and achieve the most beautiful tide!!
+Let FireTide be a web page,let it have more features,Let us persevere and achieve the most beautiful tide!!

 ### About